 Click here to access the tool now: https://www.beewits.com/web-design-proposal-tool/

 Alternative tool: BetterProposals

-Because we don’t like being biased and because we strongly believe in giving our readers the choice to make their own informed decisions, we’ve partnered with a SaaS startup which offers templates to create proposals – it’s literally completely done for you.
+Because we don’t like being biased and because we strongly believe in giving our readers the choice to make their own informed decisions, we’ve partnered with a SaaS startup that offers templates to create design proposals – it’s literally completely done for you.

 Have a look at BetterProposals here.

-2. How to write a winning web design proposal
+How to write a proposal designed for winning

-Besides providing a web design proposal, whose aim is to clarify and establish the roles and goals of the given project – your actual web design proposal should contain the stuff will make you clearly stand out from the crowd.
+Besides providing a proposal, whose aim is to clarify and establish the roles and goals of the given project – your actual document should contain the stuff that will make you clearly stand out from the crowd.

 Whilst the actual website proposal is valuable to the client and you should take your time with it, it’s going to make much more an impact if it is designed to stand out.
 Make sure you dedicate enough time to it, rather than just be quick to tick it off your to-do list.

 Here’s a breakdown of the steps you should definitely include in your next website design proposal.